Find the next information about the sector:

 Significant Foreign Direct Investment

-In the past 10 years Bogota has received US$18,369 millions in foreign direct investment, mainly in financial services (14%) and communicatios sectors (14%).
+In the past 10 years, Bogota has received US$18,369 million in foreign direct investment, mainly in financial services (14%) and communication sectors (14%).

-Between 2006 and 2016 United States, Spain, France, Chile and Portugal were the principal source markets of the foreign direct investment in Bogota.
+Between 2006 and 2016 United States, Spain, France, UK, and Chile were the principal source markets of the foreign direct investment in Bogota.